-Known a “Newaggin” when settled in the 1600s, Bailey Island is the smallest of the three islands; a charming coastal town in New England with a year-round population of just 400.
+Known as “Newaggin” when settled in the 1600s, Bailey Island is the smallest of the three islands.
+It’s a charming coastal town in New England with a year-round population of just 400.
 (Source: 2000 Census).

-The island is named for Deacon Timothy Bailey of Massachusetts, who is said to have bought the island in 1750 for 1 pound of tobacco and 1 gallon of rum and named the island for himself.
+Bailey is said to have bought the island in 1750 for 1 pound of tobacco and 1 gallon of rum.
+Then, he named the island for himself.